ilyakurdyukov/spreadtrum_flash/README.md

 ...then you can run `spd_dump` without root privileges.

 * As you can see this file for both Spreadtrum and MediaTek chipsets.

-#### Using libusb to connect

-You can build the tool with `libusb` method: `make LIBUSB=1`

-For Linux users, this method doesn't require the `ftdi_sio` kernel module, but `libusb/libusb-dev` packages must be installed.

-For Windows users, this method is the only one available, should also require drivers (the same as needed for flashing tools).

 ### Useful links